Scaling Self-Supervised Speech Models Uncovers Deep Linguistic Relationships: Evidence from the Pacific Cluster: Results

 \subsection{Linguistic Contact and Areal Patterns}

 Figure~\ref{fig:dendro} presents the 4K consensus dendrogram generated from 1,000 bootstrap replicates.
-Nearly all established language families are recovered as coherent subfamily-level clusters, with a sole exception: M\=aori clusters near English (bootstrap: 100\%), likely reflecting prolonged colonial contact and the impact of bilingualism with English on its modern phonology~\cite{maclagan2004new}.
+Nearly all established language families are recovered as coherent subfamily-level clusters, with a sole exception: M\=aori clusters near English (bootstrap: 100\%), likely reflecting colonial contact and bilingualism~\cite{maclagan2004new}; as the sole Polynesian language in our set, it also lies outside the Melanesian sphere of POA.

 Beyond genealogy, three documented contact relationships emerge with high bootstrap confidence: (1) a Mandarin--Cantonese--Korean--Japanese cluster (100\%), reflecting Early Chinese influence across East Asia~\cite{sohn2006korean, handel2019sinography}; (2) an Iranian--Turkic group (95\%), consistent with centuries of Persian influence from Anatolia to Xinjiang~\cite{green2019persianate}; and (3) a Dravidian--Indo-Aryan cluster (96\%), aligning with the documented Dravidian substrate in South Asia~\cite{sridhar1981linguistic,sjoberg1992impact}.
 Overall, 36 of 37 branches (97.3\%) with confidence exceeding 50\% correspond to established phylogenetic or long-term contact groupings (with an Afroasiatic--Uralic cluster as the sole exception).